- Stephanie Wiggins — Chief Executive Officer

 Chief, Mobilization, Transition & Special Projects

-Darrell Maxey is Chief, Mobilization, Transition and Special Projects at Metrolink, responsible for overseeing the bundled operations and maintenance contract as well as special projects.
-Maxey had been Interim Chief Operating Officer and previously Deputy Chief Operating Offer, PTC & Engineering.
+Darrell Maxey is Chief, Mobilization, Transition and Special Projects at Metrolink, responsible for overseeing the delivery and transition of large bundled Rail Maintenance, Operations and Support Services Contract as well as special projects.
+Maxey had been Interim Chief Operating Officer and previously Deputy Chief Operating Officer, PTC & Engineering.

-Maxey is recognized for railroad engineering, planning and programming, most notably: Positive Train Control (PTC); integrated train control and communication systems; enhanced grade crossings with Quiet Zones; and infrastructure maintenance and capital improvements on railroads with dense, mixed commuter, freight and inter-city passenger traffic.
+Maxey is recognized for railroad engineering, planning and programming, most notably: Positive Train Control (PTC); integrated train control and communication systems; enhanced grade crossings with Quiet Zones; infrastructure maintenance and capital improvements on railroads with dense, mixed commuter, freight and inter-city passenger traffic and commuter rail contracts.

-Maxey has 37 years of railroad experience, including 18 years with the Southern Pacific (now Union Pacific Railroad) and nine years with Caltrain in Northern California.
+Maxey has 40 years of railroad experience, including 18 years with the Southern Pacific (now Union Pacific Railroad) and nine years with Caltrain in Northern California.
 In June 2006, he began with Metrolink in Southern California.
-All of these positions were in Engineering, Construction and Maintenance of railroad infrastructure and systems, accomplishing a wide variety of projects in territories throughout the western United States.
+All of these positions were in Engineering, Construction, Maintenance and Operations of railroad infrastructure and systems, accomplishing a wide variety of projects in territories throughout the western United States.

 Maxey earned a Bachelor of Science in Civil Engineering from the University of Texas at El Paso, and a Master of Science in Civil Engineering (specializing in Railroad Engineering) from the University of Illinois at Urbana-Champaign.
 He is a registered Professional Engineer and member of AREMA, ASCE and APTA.